Dreaming of a Sweet Shop

-The community on instagram for small businesses and particularly for woman led businesses is incredible, I felt more a part of a ‘team’ on this platform then I ever did in the store.
+The community on Instagram for small businesses and particularly for women-led businesses is incredible, I felt more a part of a ‘team’ on this platform than I ever did in the store.

-I now see women that inspire me daily in the world of instagram, they encourage me to know that what I am doing I am good at and they encourage me to raise my my game everyday.
+I now see women that inspire me daily in the world of Instagram, they encourage me to know that what I am doing I am good at and they encourage me to raise my game every day.

 I also want to maintain the best customer service I can and to build relationships with my customers, something that major brands can loose.
 On social media you can respond and get back to a customer on such a personal level it really is what makes your brand.
-I already have repeat customers and that means the world to me.
+Repeating customers have returned and that means the world to me.

 So there it is, a brief story of Little Bears, thank you for supporting this mum making her dream become reality.